 Skip to main content

-Enter the purchase price of the property.
-Transfer tax is calculated on the fair market value or purchase price (whichever is higher).
+Insert the purchase price of the property.
+The transfer tax is calculated based on market value or purchase price (the highest of the two).

-Transfer tax rates vary significantly by province.
-BC charges 1%-5%, Ontario charges 0.5%-2.5%.
-Alberta and Saskatchewan have no provincial transfer tax.
-First-time buyers get rebates in BC and Ontario.
+Tax rates vary significantly by province.
+BC applies 1-5%, Ontario 0.5-2.5%.
+Alberta and Saskatchewan do not have a provincial transfer tax.
+First-time buyers receive rebates in BC and Ontario.

 Suggerimenti

-• In Ontario, foreign buyers in the Greater Golden Horseshoe also pay a Non-Resident Speculation Tax (NRST) of 25% of purchase price — this is not included in the standard calculation.
+• In Ontario, foreign buyers in the Greater Golden Horseshoe also pay a 25% Non-Resident Speculation Tax (NRST) on purchase price - not included in standard calculation.

-• Transfer tax is typically the buyer's responsibility and is not included in the mortgage — plan for it as an out-of-pocket cost at closing.
+• Transfer tax is typically the buyer's responsibility and not included in the sale - prepay it as your own expense at closing.

 Domande frequenti